Antimicrobial Stewardship

 Our Action

-Antibiotic stewardship has been an Elanco priority for more than two decades.
+Antimicrobial stewardship has been an Elanco priority for more than two decades.

 While we appreciate that antibiotics are critical, Elanco strongly supports the idea that they are just one of many tools available to maintain human and animal health and welfare.
-We’re focused on finding solutions and alternatives to combat antimicrobial resistance – and to bringing greater clarity and collaboration to issues around antibiotic stewardship.
+We’re focused on finding solutions and alternatives to combat antimicrobial resistance – and to bringing greater clarity and collaboration to issues around antimicrobial stewardship.

 We’re working with leaders across industries and across the globe – including farmers, veterinarians, scientists and health care industry leaders – to develop long-term, responsible solutions.
 And we’re actively engaged in shaping science-based recommendations on responsible antibiotic use, animal welfare and the long-term sustainability of the food system.

 Internally, we’re encouraging greater innovation to protect the long-term effectiveness of antibiotics.
-We’ve intentionally shifted our business to align with the following tiered approach to antibiotic stewardship – positioning us to continue recognizing progress in this important, collaborative effort:
+We’ve intentionally shifted our business to align with the following tiered approach to antimicrobial stewardship – positioning us to continue recognizing progress in this important, collaborative effort:

-• Reduce the need for antibiotics - Farmers and veterinarians use many methods to keep animals healthy and prevent disease, including balanced diets for strong immune systems, well-maintained housing and good animal care.
+2. Reduce the need for antibiotics – Farmers and veterinarians use many methods to keep animals healthy and prevent disease, including balanced diets for strong immune systems, well-maintained housing and good animal care.
 Elanco’s industry-leading technical data, when combined with support from our technical experts, helps farmers make well-informed management decisions to support animal health and welfare.

-• Monitor the efficacy of antibiotics in livestock and pets – Elanco has been an active participant in the monitoring of antibiotic susceptibility, as elaborated below.
+5. Monitor the efficacy of antibiotics in livestock and pets – Elanco has been an active participant in the monitoring of antibiotic susceptibility, as elaborated below.

-• Actively engage and educate – Elanco’s Chief Medical Officer, Dr. Shabbir Simjee, provides regular training and information on AMR, participates in the development of global regulation and helps execute national AMR action plans across the globe.
+6. Actively engage and educate – Elanco’s Chief Medical Officer, Dr. Shabbir Simjee, provides regular training and information on AMR, participates in the development of global regulation and helps execute national AMR action plans across the globe.

 Animal Health Strategy